5 AI Pet Cameras With Treat Dispensers Every Anxious Dog Owner Needs

 The specs:

-- 1080p HD video with 360° pan – follows your dog around the room automatically
+- 1080p HD video with 360° pan – it tracks the panic around the room

-- Color night vision – you can see your dog even in low light
+- Color night vision – so you can see the fear in their eyes even in the dark

-- Barking alerts – instant push notification when your dog barks
+- Barking alerts – instant push notification when the screaming starts

-- AI-powered “Dog Selfie” alerts – notifies you when your dog is staring at the camera (early anxiety signal)
+- AI-powered "Dog Selfie" alerts – tells you when your dog is staring at the lens (a huge early warning sign)

-- Treat tossing – holds 100+ treats, tosses them 1-6 feet on command
+- Treat tossing – holds 100+ treats, fires them 1-6 feet like a mortar

-- Two-way audio – talk to your dog, hear them clearly
+- Two-way audio – talk to your dog, hear the chaos clearly

-- Person alert – notifies you if someone enters your home (bonus security)
+- Person alert – notifies you if a human enters the perimeter (security bonus)

-- Smoke & CO alarm detection – advanced safety feature
+- Smoke & CO alarm detection – because paranoia is part of the job description

 Why it's the best for anxiety:

-The barking alert is clutch.
-Most anxious dogs escalate from quiet stress → whining → barking → full panic.
-The alert catches you at the whining/early barking stage, so you can intervene before they hit meltdown mode.
+The barking alert is the MVP.
+Most anxious dogs escalate in a predictable pattern: quiet stress → whining → barking → chaos.
+This alert catches you at the whining stage, giving you a chance to intervene before they hit the red line.
+The "Dog Selfie" alert is surprisingly useful.

 The training workflow:

-- Practice leaving for 10 seconds while watching the live feed
+- Leave for 10 seconds while watching the live feed like a hawk

-- When your dog stays calm, toss a treat from your phone
+- When your dog holds it together, fire a treat

-Furbo’s treat-tossing sound becomes a positive association.
-Your dog learns: “That sound = treat = everything’s okay.”
+Furbo's treat-tossing mechanical whir becomes a positive trigger.
+Your dog learns: "That sound = food = I am safe."

 The catch:

-The best features (barking alerts, activity tracking, video history) require a Furbo Dog Nanny subscription ($6.99/month or $69/year).
-The camera works without it, but you lose the AI-powered anxiety detection.
+The best features (barking alerts, activity tracking, video history) are locked behind the Furbo Dog Nanny subscription ($6.99/month or $69/year).
+The camera functions without it, but you lose the AI brain.
+For separation anxiety?
+You pay the tax.
+You need those alerts.

 Who should get this:

-- Anyone working with a CSAT trainer (they’ll likely recommend this)
+- Anyone working with a pro trainer (they'll tell you to buy it anyway)

 Skip it if:

-- You’re on a tight budget and can’t do the subscription
+- You're broke and can't stomach the monthly fee

 2. Petcube Bites 2 — Best Budget-Friendly Option ($69-$105)